 This article is written in a clear and simple style, although there are issues with structure.
 The introduction is confusing and should firstly set out what the paper will discuss, and needs to explain the background to this study more clearly.
 It is unclear whether the authors are involved in the FPN programme or are independent.

-The introduction has been re-written so that it presents what the paper will discuss first, then the background in terms of the study in question.
-Other literature, pertaining to the involvement of midwives in research, has been moved to the discussion.
+The introduction has been re-written so that it presents what the paper will discuss first, then the background in terms of the trial in question.
+Other literature, pertaining to recruitment to trials in general and the involvement of midwives in research, has been moved to the discussion.

 The authors have drawn on a range of literature to inform the discussion however some papers are a little old and could be updated to more recent sources.

-The literature has been revised removing dated literature.
+The literature has been revised removing dated literature and adding some more recent literature.

 I have some concerns about ethical approval for this study and the process of recruitment.

-There was full ethical approval for all aspects of the study.
-No midwife took part without reading the Information Sheet, asking questions, and giving signed consent.
+The reviewer has not spelt out what his/her concerns are, and whether with the trial itself or this specific qualitative study.
+But there was full ethical approval for all aspects of the trial and this sub study.
+No midwife took part in the qualitative study without reading the Information Sheet, being given full opportunity to ask questions and discuss responses, and giving signed consent.

 Managers nominating their employees is fraught with issues of coercion and there is no discussion about these midwives' confidentiality and anonymity which would be particularly important in these circumstances.
 So there would need to be more discussion around this in my view.

-Wording was incorrect in the original submission, managers were not asked to nominate participants but were asked – as this was the only person in midwifery for whom the study had contact details – to canvas the community midwifery team to ask if there were any volunteers for the interviews.
+We apologise that the wording was unclear in the original submission, it has been revised.
+Managers were not asked to nominate specific participants but were asked – as the manager was the only person in midwifery for whom the study had contact details – to ask if any of their local community midwives would volunteer to be interviewed, with the proviso that they had to have been working in the relevant areas at the time of the trial.
+If they volunteered then their name and e-mail were passed to the research team who then contacted them by e-mail.
+The names of midwives who actually participated were not fed back to their managers.
 This has been made clear in the revision

 The findings are interesting and the inclusion of the data extracts adds to their authenticity.
 The findings reflect some problems with the recruitment process to the original trial in terms of information giving to the community midwives and in recognising that the timing was not ideal.

-We agree that the timing of the study was not ideal, but in real life research events can sometimes overtake careful plans and we just have to cope as best we can.
+We agree that the timing of the trial was not ideal, but this only became apparent after the trial had commenced.

 There seem to have been significant failings in the way information about the FPN study was imparted and there is some analysis and recommendations for how the process could be improved in the future.

-We do not agree that there were failings – a substantial amount of effort was made over many months to communicate with community midwives about the study.
-However, given the structure of their management and their work patterns, even when there was enthusiastic attendance at meetings to hear about the study some midwives could not be present.
-As a team we were surprised, given the interest expressed at the meetings, that there was then such a low response to identifying potential participants for the study.
+We do not agree that there were failings to impart information about the trial; a substantial amount of effort was made over many months to communicate with community midwives about the trial.
+However, given the structure of their management and their work patterns, even when there was enthusiastic attendance at meetings to hear about the research, inevitably some midwives could not be present.
+As a team we were surprised, given the interest expressed at the meetings, that there was then such a low response to identifying potential participants for the trial.
+This paper is offered to present the context to these challenges and to inform future similar trials.